-DevOps is a methodology in the software development and IT industry.
-Used as a set of practices and tools, DevOps integrates and automates the work of software development (Dev) and IT operations (Ops) as a means for improving and shortening the systems development life cycle.
-DevOps is complementary to agile software development; several DevOps aspects came from the agile way of working.
+DevOps is a methodology integrating and automating the work of software development (Dev) and information technology operations (Ops).
+It serves as a means for improving and shortening the systems development life cycle.
+DevOps is complementary to agile software development; several DevOps aspects came from the agile approach.

 Automation is an important part of DevOps.
 Software programmers and architects should use "fitness functions" to keep their software in check.